HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

-## Lite touch Installation of HPECP Platform using Ansible playbook
+## Lite touch Installation of HPERE Platform using Ansible playbook

 ### Overview